GrosSacASac/virstellung/readme.md

 // must be completely safe to inserted into html
 // make sure to validate or escape
-// in this example the slideItems are hardcoded so there is no problem const preparedSlideItems = slideItems.map(item => {
+// in this example the items are hardcoded so there is no problem const preparedSlideItems = items.map(item => {
     return {
         label: item,
         file: `./${mediaFolder}/${item}`,